Noaseto/TwitchConsumer_Demo/README.md

 # Where to find it

 In the mod.cpp, the mod_update will call the service to retrieve all events since last frame and then call the handle_twitch_event method which is simply a switch case based on the TwitchEventType enum.
+For more info, look at the TwitchLoader sequence diagram.